 The power of eating plant based

-If you’ve always felt that dairy might mess you up or be causing you health issues, I suggest an elimination diet.
+If you've always felt that dairy might mess you up or be causing you health issues, I suggest an elimination diet.
 With that, you remove dairy from your diet for at least 7 days and pay attention to the results.
-Yet I know how we all LOVE creamy smoothies— I’m right there!
-That’s why you should try this thick smoothie bowl today.
-It actually comes from my 7-day Thrive Reset plan.
+Yet I know how we all LOVE creamy smoothies— I'm right there!
+That's why you should try this thick smoothie bowl today.
+It actually comes from my 7-day Seasonal Cleanse plan.

-My Thrive 7-Day Reset is a great 7-day protocol to use as a test.
-You’ll get daily green smoothie recipes, snacks and plant-based meals, that will help you feel your best.
-Honestly, you won’t even miss the dairy when you realize how delicious eating the Thrive meals can be!
+My Seasonal Cleanse is a great 7-day protocol to use as a test.
+You'll get daily green smoothie recipes, snacks and plant-based meals, that will help you feel your best.
+Honestly, you won't even miss the dairy when you realize how delicious eating the Thrive meals can be!
 Make this thick smoothie bowl, then let me know if plant based eating might be something you can commit to for 7 days.
 If this recipe has you wondering what other kinds of recipes are in this reset, then check out some more creations below:

 My fav smoothie bowl creations

 Smoothie bowls are a great way to enjoy smoothies, as well as a super fun way to help others discover + enjoy smoothies too!
 Here are some of my fav smoothie bowl combos (besides this thick smoothie bowl):